onlabsorg/olojs/doc/Store.md

 - **path** is a [Path][] object, a path literal or a path array.

 The returned pointer object is mutable:
-- It behaves like a [Dict][] object when the target is a javascript object
+- It behaves like a [Dict][] object when the target is a mapping object
-- It behaves like a [List][] object when the target is a javascript srray
+- It behaves like a [List][] object when the target is an array
 - It behaves like a [Text][] object when the target is a string
-- It behaves like a [Item][] object when the target is a primitive value
+- It behaves like an [Item][] object when the target is a primitive value

 If the target type changes, the pointer object will adjust its behaviour.
-This is achieved by using a [Proxy][] object.
+This is achieved by using [Proxy][] objects.

-The .get method caches the returned value, therefore it will always return the same pointer when passing the same path.
+The `.get` method caches the returned value, therefore it will always return the same pointer when passing the same path.

 ### Document.prototype.close() - async function